estatewatch/estatewatch.github.io/content/estates/wornington.md

 In September 2022, residents on the final remaining phase of the estate [complained](https://www.mylondon.news/news/west-london-news/life-half-demolished-west-london-25083396) that they had been living on a building site for more than 10 years.

-Planning permission for the remaining phase 3 of the scheme is due to be decided in Autumn 2024.
+Planning permission for the remaining phase 3 of the scheme was approved in March 2025.
+Of the 368 homes in the last phase, 206-208 would be for social rent, seven for shared ownership, and 155 homes for market sale, according to the planning officer’s report.

 Local community activists have set up a website campaigning for more social housing and the retention of trees: <https://www.worningtontrees.com/>

 ![wornington green estate image](src/images/worningtonphase3.png)